dhthwy/r/README.md

 # r

+"I spose when you spend years feeling like nothing I say or feel matters anyway, it leads to this.

+There were urgent critical needs.
+Since years ago.
+Unresolved."

+---

 "Cleaning my drive.
 That video taken at my old house.

 That orange cat had a defect where one of his foot's claws wouldn't stop growing.
 It would grow out, curl, and then back into his foot.